adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="PsuConsentSession"></a> PsuConsentSession
 Information associated with the consent as exchanged between the FinTechApi and the TppBankingApi.
 Generally contains:
-- FinTechContext: Data needed to authorize the FinTechApi (FinTechSSLCertificate, ApiKey, SignedJWT)
 - Data needed to customize psu access at the ConsentAuthorisationApi (showInfoPanel, fintechStateHash)
-- Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, TPP-Nok-Redirect- URI, FinTech-Explicit- Authorisation- Preferred, FinTech-Content-Negotiation)
+- Data needed to manage redirection of PSU from the TppConsentSession to the FintechUI like (FinTech-Redirect-URI, FinTech-Nok-Redirect- URI, FinTech-Explicit-Authorisation-Preferred, FinTech-Content-Negotiation)
 Object also contains information associated with the PSU requesting service if available.
 - The identifier of the PSU in the realm of the Tpp PsuIdentifier

-#### <a name="FinTechAuth"></a> FinTechSSLCertificate, ApiKey, SignedJWT
-These are credential used by a FinTech to identify themself at the interface of a TppBankingApi.
-This identifiers are obtained in negotiontiation between FinTech and Tpp prior to accessing the TppBankingApi

 #### <a name="PsuIdentifier"></a> PsuIdentifier
 This is the identifier of the PSU in the FinTech2Tpp relationship.
-This identifier can be saved once a consent has been sucessfully established to allow for reuse of existing consent in future sessions.
+This identifier can be saved once a consent has been successfully established to allow for reuse of existing consent in future sessions.

 ### <a name="ConsentAuthorisationApi"></a> ConsentAuthorisationApi
 Interface used by the PSU to authorize a consent.